import {

 3

-You must specify a target element ID which binds the tool to that element.
-When users click on the comment tool, it will attach a comment to the target element.
+• When users click on the Comment Tool, it will attach a Comment to the target element.

-Once the comment is saved, you will notice a triangle on the top right corner of the element indicating that a comment is present on this element.
+Once the Comment is added, you will notice a triangle on the top right corner of the element indicating that a Comment is present on this element.

 <div className="cell" id="cell-id-1">